-Your personal space is where you can publish your own Confluence wiki pages and blog.
+Your personal space is where you can publish your own Confluence pages and blogs.
+It’s different from a team space in that it’s titled with your name, so your teammates will know that any pages within this Space are directly related to your work.
 If you haven’t set up your own personal space in Confluence, it’s time that you did.
-If that’s not convincing enough for you, below are Five ways to make the most of your personal space.
+Here are three ways to make the most of your personal space.

-- Share what you’re working on – It’s the nature of knowledge work to be bombarded with requests from all over the company.
-Many Confluence users find it helpful to maintain a list of their workload on their personal space to communicate which projects they’re working on.
-That way their priorities are clearly communicated to coworkers and managers who might otherwise pull them into other projects.
+It’s the nature of knowledge work to be bombarded with requests from all over your organization.
+Many Confluence users find it helpful to maintain a list of their current projects on their personal space to communicate which projects they’re working on.
+That way, their priorities are clearly communicated to coworkers and managers who might otherwise pull them into other projects.